NethermindEth/wei-lite-paper/README.md

-# ChaosChain
+# Wei

 The future of governance is a computational arms race.
-ChaosChain builds the infrastructure, agents, and ecosystem that will define the rules of this new game.
+Wei builds the infrastructure, agents, and ecosystem that will define the rules of this new game.

 ## Overview

-ChaosChain is a pioneering project exploring the intersection of blockchain governance, AI agents, and computational competition.
+Wei is a pioneering project exploring the intersection of blockchain governance, AI agents, and computational competition.
 The core thesis posits that governance is evolving into a competition determined primarily by computational resources, where AI agents with sufficient compute power will increasingly shape the future of blockchain systems and other coordination mechanisms.

 ### Core Concepts